 - Looking at geotags to track a person’s location

-In terms of social media, you should review your privacy settings and limit visibility of your account so that only your friends and followers can see your updates, personal information and photos.
+In terms of social media, you should review your privacy settings and limit the visibility of your account so that only your friends and followers can see your updates, personal information, and photos.

 If you feel as if you’re being harassed or stalked, you can report it to the police or apply for an injunction through civil court.
 It is a criminal offence for someone to harass you or to put you in fear of violence.